Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Substance Abuse Counselor Jobs in Rochester

-Substance Abuse Counselor Salary in NYC, Albany, Buffalo, Ithaca, Rochester, and Syracuse, New York
+Substance Abuse Counselor Salary Throughout New York

-According to the Bureau of Labor Statistics (BLS), substance abuse counselors in New York State earned a median salary of $54,290 as of May 2022, which is about $5,000 more than the national median of $49,710 for this profession.
-With just a few years of experience, substance abuse counselors here earned about $45,660, while those at the top of the field earned about $83,800.
+According to May 2024 Bureau of Labor Statistics data, substance abuse counselors in New York State earned a median salary of $62,070, about $6,000 more than the national median of $55,610.
+Entry-level counselors with a few years of experience earned about $50,880, while top earners made $101,910.

 How Much Do Substance Abuse Counselors Make in New York City